BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

-= 1.0.18 =
+= 1.0.19 =
+* ADDED : Dutch translation of the frontend and backend reservation WP plugin. (thanks to Nico!)
-* ADDED : Spanish translation of the WordPress free plugin booking system.
+* ADDED : Portuguese translation of the frontend reservation WP plugin.

 == Changelog ==